brew-install-buzzwords/brew-install-buzzwords/README.md

 My name is Adam Davis and I’m a professional software engineer.
 I currently work at Cisco Systems doing full-stack web development, but this account is for my personal projects.
 To read more about these projects, [check out my blog](https://www.brewinstallbuzzwords.com).

 ## What I'm working on:
-* Studying for AWS Associate Developer Certification
+* Studying for the AWS Associate Developer Certification
 * Making various chat and twitter bots using AWS Lambda
 * Writing posts for [my blog](https://www.brewinstallbuzzwords.com) and [dev.to](https://dev.to/brewinstallbuzzwords)
 * Filling in as many squares on my github contributions chart as possible